PythonOT/POT/docs/source/quickstart.rst

     + :code:`method='sinkhorn'` calls :any:`ot.bregman.sinkhorn_knopp`  the
       classic algorithm [2]_.
+    + :code:`method='sinkhorn_log'` calls :any:`ot.bregman.sinkhorn_log`  the
+      sinkhorn algorithm in log space [2]_ that is more stable but can be slower in numpy since `logsumexp` is not implmemented in parallel.
+      It is the recommended solver for applications that requires differentiability with a  small number of iterations.
     + :code:`method='sinkhorn_stabilized'` calls :any:`ot.bregman.sinkhorn_stabilized`  the
       log stabilized version of the algorithm [9]_.
     + :code:`method='sinkhorn_epsilon_scaling'` calls